KxSystems/docs/docs/wp/gui/index.md

 utilised in the creation of websites using PHP and ASP.NET as well as stand-alone Windows applications.

-The paper makes use of the standard `c.cs` file offered by Kx to enable connections to C#.
+The paper makes use of the standard `c.cs` file offered by KX to enable connections to C#.
 This can be found at :fontawesome-brands-github:
 [KxSystems/kdb](https://github.com/KxSystems/kdb/blob/master/c/c.cs).